maruilta/maruilta/README.md

 ## Hi there 👋 I’m  Maru! :sparkles:
 #### I´m a Junior Front End Developer with a geological heart :earth_americas: based in Argentina. 🇦🇷
-#### :point_right: Currently working as a Test Automation Engineer and learning React :computer: and JAVA!
+#### :point_right: Currently working as a Test Automation Engineer and learning JAVA!

 #### I´ve been learning about:
  :pushpin: HTML